mozilla/gecko-dev/toolkit/components/telemetry/docs/obsolete/activation-ping.rst

 "activation" ping (obsolete)
 ============================

-This mobile-specific ping is intendend to track activations of distributions of mobile products with a small error rate.
+This mobile-specific ping is intended to track activations of distributions of mobile products with a small error rate.

 This will be sent at Startup.
 Minimally, we want to get this ping at least once from every client.